brickbots/PiFinder/docs/build_guide.md

 ![Pi Mounting](../images/build_guide/IMG_4688.jpeg)

 ##### PiSugar
-Here's a photo of the PiSugar arrangement in a left-hand unit with the newer Pi mount piece is the same for builds with and without the Pi Sugar but is different for Left and Right hand builds.
+Here's a photo of the PiSugar arrangement in a left-hand unit with the newer Pi mount piece.
+The mount is the same for builds with and without the Pi Sugar but is different for Left and Right hand builds.

 ![PiSugar Pi mounting](../images/build_guide/IMG_4812.jpeg)